UnitedLands/community/rules.md

 - All AFK machines are forbidden (Auto fishers)
 - Setups to bypass the AFk mechanic are not allowed, even if they don't use redstone (AFK pools or macros/scripts).
 - Villager breeders/farms are allowed.
-- Don't run high frequency clocks, all machines that operate on one must have an "off" switch.
+- Don't run fast pulsing redstone clocks at all.
 - Do not leave your machines running if you are AFK or not in the area for extended amounts of time.
 - Keep mob farms limited to 1 per mob type.
 - Farms that utilise excessive entity cramming are also disallowed.